gdbots/pbjx-bundle-php/README.md

   event_search:
     provider: elastica
     # for multi-tenant applications, configure the field on the messages
-    # that determines what the tenant_id is.  it's value will be used
+    # that determines what the tenant_id is.
+The value will be used
     # to populate the "tenant_id" on the context provided to the service.
     #tenant_id_field: account_id # only needed if you actually have a multi-tenant app
     elastica: